chaconcarlos/programming-exercises/cpp/study-guide.md

   * Pair: two pointers.
   * Triplets: for fixing up first element + two pointers for the rest.
   * Quadruplets: 2 for's for fixing up the first 2 elements, etc. O(N^3).
+* In these kind of problems, usually programming errors are in boundary checks for cycles.

 ### Fast & Slow Pointers Pattern